ivandisi/Hamster-Wheel-Raspberry-Hall-Effect-Sensor/README.md

 POC of a simple solution based on Rasberry PI with a Hall Effect Sensor to retrive metric from wheel trips

-* Local Network Server with simple API SET
+* Local Server with simple API SET
-* Local DB
+* Local Server DB
 * Hall Effect Sensor data input
 * Android APP to read data